sethreidnz/cosmos-db-demo/README.md

 ## Running the API

+> *NOTE:* You need to start the CosmosDB emulator before running the API

 To run the server in a few ways:

 - Open the folder in Visual Studio Code and press F5